Veteran NBA coach Steve Clifford embraces his roots at UMaine-Farmington

 Born in Island Falls, Clifford attended North County Union High in Newport, Vermont, before enrolling at the University of Maine at Farmington.
 He was a two-year captain with the Beavers basketball team.

-Clifford, 59, coached the Magic for three seasons, reaching the first round of the Eastern Conference playoffs in 2019 and 2020.
+Clifford, 59, coached the Magic for three seasons, reaching the Eastern Conference playoffs in 2019 and 2020.
 This past season, Orlando dropped to 21-51 and began a rebuilding process, trading starters Nikola Vucevic and Evan Fournier.
 Clifford declined to comment on why he chose to leave the Magic, citing a non-disclosure agreement.
-In early June, team president Jeff Weltman said Clifford’s departure was a mutual decision, as he and rest of team management disagreed on the direction of the team.
+In early June, team president Jeff Weltman said Clifford’s departure was a mutual decision, as he and the rest of team management disagreed on the direction of the team.

 “At the end of the day, I think Jeff Weltman, our president, said it best.
 We just didn’t agree on how we should go forward.
 That was really how it ended,” Clifford said.

 Now Clifford is working as a consultant with the Nets.
-He described the job’s duties as whatever head coach Steve Nash and general manager Sean Marks want him to do.
+He described the job’s duties as whatever Steve Nash, the head coach, and General Manager Sean Marks want him to do.
 Last week, Clifford was in Brooklyn as the coaching staff prepared for the start of preseason camp later this month.

 “Obviously, they had a great year last year and had some untimely injuries in the playoffs.
 You can tell from the vibe in the building there’s a lot of excitement for the season,” Clifford said.